sbresnahan/metacleaner/README.md

 Additionally, taxonomizr requires an SQLite database called `accessionTaxa.sql`.
 The directory containing this file can be specified using `-d` or `--taxadb`, or will otherwise be generated via `taxonomizr::prepareDatabase()` (warning: this requires up to 70Gb of disk space and may take several hours to complete).

 ### Usage:
+#### Important note: metacleaner.py must be run from the same directory as taxafilter.R!
 ```
 python3 metacleaner.py --query /path/to/query.fasta --outdir /path/to/output_directory --blastdbdir /path/to/blastdb_directory --badblastdb badSeqs --badblastdbinput badSeqs.fasta --goodblastdb goodSeqs --goodblastdbinput goodSeqs.fasta --taxadb /path/to/directory/containing/accessionTaxa.sql
 ```